cheeyauk/tf_to_tensorrt/README.md

 # Tensorflow to TensorRT

 This project demonstrates how to convert a tensorflow model to tensorRT and show some simple benchmark using an experiment done using a GTX1060 GPU.
 The reason this repo was started as I found most existing are either outdated or too technical to be understood by novices.
 The experiment follows most of the common experiment using a ResNet 50 Imagenet model.
+All the links below has been very helpful in preparing this repo.

 Step by step examples and visualization are available in the .ipynb file